 Bloody Mary Gazpacho

-1 quart tomato juice
+4 cups tomato juice

-2 large celery stalks, finely diced
+2 celery stalks, finely diced

-1 English cucumber, seeds removed, finely diced
+1/2 English cucumber (or 2 Persian cucumbers), seeds removed, finely diced

-1 jalapeno pepper, stemmed and seeded, minced
+1 small jalapeño pepper, stemmed and seeded, minced

 1 large garlic clove, minced

-2 tablespoons Worcestershire sauce, or to taste
+2 teaspoons Worcestershire sauce, or to taste

-2 teaspoons salt
+2 teaspoons prepared horseradish

-1 teaspoon ground cumin
+1 teaspoon kosher salt

-1 teaspoon freshly ground black pepper
+1/2 teaspoon freshly ground black pepper